 We must repeat, Trump suffers from a grave mental illness.
 The book that his niece, Mary Trump, a practicing psychologist, will soon publish could confirm this diagnosis that has already been proposed by tens of thousands of mental health professionals.

 Trump doesn’t think about anyone but himself, his wealth, his reelection and his image.

-A recent survey by Carl Bernstein conducted for CNN confirms what everyone has perceived for a long time: Trump seeks the approval of dictators and he despises the democratic leaders, especially women.
+A recent survey by Carl Bernstein, conducted for CNN, confirms what everyone has perceived for a long time: Trump seeks the approval of dictators and he despises the leaders of democracy, especially women.